 256J.34 Calculating payments; significant change; income averaging.

 Subdivision 1.
 Prospective budgeting.
 A county agency must use prospective budgeting to calculate the assistance payment amount for the first two months for an applicant who has not received assistance in this state for at least one payment month preceding the first month of payment under a current application.
-Notwithstanding subdivision 3, paragraph (a), clause (2), a county agency must use prospective budgeting for the first two months for a person who applies to be added to an assistance unit.
 Prospective budgeting is not subject to overpayments or underpayments unless fraud is determined under section 256.98.

 (b) When the assistance payment for any part of the first two months is based on anticipated income, the county agency must base the initial assistance payment amount on the information available at the time the initial assistance payment is made.

-(c) The county agency must determine the assistance payment amount for the first two months of MFIP eligibility by budgeting both recurring and nonrecurring income for those two months.
+(c) The county agency must determine the assistance payment amount for the first two months of MFIP-S eligibility by budgeting both recurring and nonrecurring income for those two months.

 Subd.
 2. Retrospective budgeting.
 The county agency must use retrospective budgeting to calculate the monthly assistance payment amount after the payment for the first two months has been made under subdivision 1.

 Subd.
 3. Additional uses of retrospective budgeting.
 Notwithstanding subdivision 1, the county agency must use retrospective budgeting to calculate the monthly assistance payment amount for the first two months under paragraphs (a) and (b).

 (a) The county agency must use retrospective budgeting to determine the amount of the assistance payment in the first two months of MFIP-S eligibility: